 We offer free entry to essential carers accompanying visitors with a disability, but please note that we will need to see proof of entitlement.

 We have worked with our team of Gardeners to make as much of the Garden accessible as possible.
 The terrain of the area means that there are several sloping paths and sets of steps which unfortunately cannot be accessed via wheelchair or mobility scooter.
 However, the main pathways around the Garden are tarmac or paved and offer the opportunity to explore to all.

-VBG has two wheelchairs for visitors to borrow on site.
-We recommend that you call ahead of your visit to reserve one but if you haven’t had a chance to call do speak to a member of staff to see if there is one available.
+We have three wheelchairs for visitors to borrow on-site.
+We recommend that you call ahead of your visit to reserve one but if you haven’t had a chance to call, do speak to a member of staff to see if there is one available.
+01983 855397

-The Tropical House is currently inaccessible to those with mobility scooters, however wheelchair users can gain access but may need a little help from accompanying visitors to navigate the entrance way.
+The Tropical House is inaccessible to those with mobility scooters, however wheelchair users can gain access but may need a little help from accompanying visitors to navigate the entranceway.

 Take care when using mobility scooters on our sloped pathways as they risk tipping over.
 We particularly suggest that you avoid the narrow sloped pathways above the Hydrangea Dell.
 Mobility scooters are best kept to the wheelchair route around the Garden.

 The Restaurant, Café, Shop and Gallery are completely accessible to those in both mobility scooters and wheelchairs.